ltiao/ltiao.github.io.nikola/posts/this-is-your-life-and-its-ending-one-week-at-a-time.rst

 .. title: This is your life and it's ending one week at a time
 .. slug: this-is-your-life-and-its-ending-one-week-at-a-time
 .. date: 2016-04-17 21:35:56 UTC+10:00
-.. tags: python, click
+.. tags: python, click, draft
-.. category: coding, draft
+.. category: coding
 .. link:
 .. description:
 .. type: text